 The following policy was approved by PhD Policy Committee May 2005

 The PhD student will present a PhD thesis proposal seminar within one year of passing the comprehensive examination.
 If the proposal seminar is not held within one year, the student must seek approval for an extension from the PhD Policy Committee.
 No more than one extension will be granted except under extraordinary circumstances.

-- Within one month after a student passes the comprehensive exam, the PhD Program Director will assist the student in identifying a thesis advisor to work with the student on the PhD thesis.
+- Within one month after a student passes the comprehensive exam, the Graduate Officer will assist the student in identifying a thesis advisor to work with the student on the PhD thesis.
 The PhD student will present a PhD thesis proposal seminar within one year of passing the comprehensive examination.
 If the proposal seminar is not held within one year, the student must seek approval for an extension from the PhD Policy Committee.
 No more than one extension will be granted except under extraordinary circumstances.

 - All faculty and doctoral students will be invited to attend the seminar and provide constructive feedback on the proposed research.
 The purposes of this milestone are to provide the student with an opportunity for significant help from people outside the Advisory Committee, and to provide the student with more wide-ranging feedback than could be provided with a series of one-on-one chats with individual faculty.
 Generally, early proposal seminars are preferred to later ones, to allow input before the thesis research is too far advanced for major elements easily to be changed.